MrPlatwnas/Quoridors-Engine/README.md

 About us
 ========

-This was a group project for the course.
-The group members were Platon-Nikolaos Kiorpelidis and Giorgos Korillos.
+This was a group project.
+The group members were Platon-Nikolaos "MrPlatwnas" Kiorpelidis and Giorgos "GeorgeKo" Korillos.